Starlink: Commercial service (2021–present)

 Pre-orders were first opened to the public in the United States and Canada in early 2021.

-The FCC had earlier awarded SpaceX with $885.5 million worth of federal subsidies to support rural broadband customers in 35 U.S. states through Starlink. but the $885.5 million aid package was revoked in August 2022, with the FCC stating that Starlink "failed to demonstrate" its ability to deliver the promised service.
+The FCC had earlier awarded SpaceX with $885.5 million worth of federal subsidies from the Rural Digital Opportunity Fund (RDOF) to support rural broadband customers in 35 U.S. states through Starlink, but the subsidies were revoked in August 2022, with the FCC stating that Starlink "failed to demonstrate" its ability to deliver the promised service.
 SpaceX later appealed the decision saying they met or surpassed all RDOF deployment requirements that existed during bidding and that the FCC created "new standards that no bidder could meet today".
 In December 2023, the FCC formally denied SpaceX's appeal since "Starlink had not shown that it was reasonably capable of fulfilling RDOF's requirements to deploy a network of the scope, scale, and size" required to win the subsidy.

-In March 2021, SpaceX submitted an application to the FCC for mobile variations of their terminal designed for vehicles, vessels and aircraft, and later in June the company applied to the FCC to use mobile Starlink transceivers on launch vehicles flying to Earth orbit, after having previously tested high-altitude low-velocity mobile use on a rocket prototype in May 2021.
+In March 2021, SpaceX submitted an application to the FCC for mobile variations of their terminal designed for vehicles, vessels and aircraft, and in June the company applied to the FCC to use mobile Starlink transceivers on launch vehicles flying to Earth orbit, after having tested high-altitude low-velocity mobile use on a rocket prototype in May 2021.
+The FCC approved the application in June 2022.
+Starlink had an annual loss in 2021.

 In 2022, SpaceX announced the Starlink Business service tier, a higher-performance version of the service.
 It provides a larger high-performance antenna and listed speeds of between 150 and 500 Mbit/s with a cost of $2500 for the antenna and a $500 monthly service fee.
 The service includes 24/7, prioritized support.
 Deliveries were advertised to begin in the second quarter of 2022.
-The FCC also approved the licensing of Starlink services to boats, aircraft, and moving vehicles.
-Starlink terminal production being delayed by the 2020–2023 global chip shortage led to only 5,000 subscribers for the last two months of 2021 but this was soon resolved.
+Starlink terminal production was delayed by the 2020–2023 global chip shortage, and only signed up 5,000 subscribers for the last two months of 2021.
+Revenues from Starlink in 2022 were reportedly $1.4 billion, accompanied by a net loss.
+The Starlink business unit had a single cash-flow-positive quarter during 2022.